-The Comprehensive Health and Prevention Programs (CHPP) Department assists schools and districts to support academic achievement and healthy behavioral outcomes for students in safe, supportive, healthy school environments with positive school climates.
+The Comprehensive Health and Prevention Programs (CHPP) Department assists schools and districts to support academic achievement and healthy behavioral outcomes for students in safe, supportive, and healthy school environments with positive school climates.
 This is accomplished by providing quality professional development, leadership, consultation and technical assistance, and working collaboratively with many community partners.
-The department identifies current research and best practices and makes them available to district leaders for easy dissemination.
+The department identifies current research and best practices, and makes them available to district leaders for easy dissemination.

 Through this department, VCOE leads a consortium of eight school districts with a Tobacco Use Prevention Education (TUPE) grant, which addresses not only tobacco use, but also substance abuse and violence prevention.
 In addition, the department provides leadership, technical assistance and support to four districts that each have their own TUPE grant.

 The TUPE grant also provides for this department to host the annual "Teens Kick Ash Youth Tobacco-Free Advocacy Conference" every spring for hundreds of middle and high school students.
-The conference includes keynote speakers such as Dr. Colin Ross, a public health researcher, and La Tanisha Wright (pictured above), an internationally known, nationally acclaimed Tobacco Control and Anti-Bullying Advocate.
+The conference includes keynote speakers such as Dr. Colin Ross, a public health researcher, and La Tanisha Wright, an internationally known, nationally acclaimed Tobacco Control and Anti-Bullying Advocate.
 These keynote speakers share their expertise with Ventura County youth about tobacco marketing tactics and nicotine addiction to develop the next generation of tobacco-free advocates.

 General areas of focus for professional development, leadership, consultation and technical assistance include: